Usually, all the cartridges in our retro game collections look pretty much the same from the outside. But are they the same inside?

 Before you rush to disassemble your cartridges and discover for yourself, rest assured that they are all quite different inside.
 It all depends on the game's mapper.

-But first, let's figure out what a mapper is, and how it effects what is possible in the game it holds.
+But first, let's figure out what a mapper is, and how it affects what is possible in the game it holds.
 To do that, we'll have to look at some engineering decisions from the early days of home consoles and computers.

 ZX Spectrum vs NES

 ZX Spectrum.
 I like this computer.
 But there are several different models of this computer.
 The simplest configuration is the ZX Spectrum 48.
-And although this model had only 48 kilobytes of RAM on board, this turned out to be enough for thousands of wonderful games to be created for it.
+And although this model had only 48 kilobytes of RAM onboard, this turned out to be enough for thousands of wonderful games to be created for it.

 But progress did not stand still, and the next model was released very soon: the ZX Spectrum 128.
 It is easy to guess that this model had 128 kilobytes of RAM.
 This model also had its fair share of games.

 However, there was a problem.
-Users who had an old model computer could not start games for a new one, or they could run them in a very limited way - without music or without additional graphics.
+Users who had an old model computer could not start games for a new one, or they could run them in a very limited way - without music or additional graphics.
 Therefore, they were forced to upgrade their computer on their own or buy a new one.

 But Japanese engineers chose a different way.
 They designed the console so that the game code and all game data was stored on the cartridge.
 The console does not contain any memory at all.
 That's why I love NES.